MindCo

 Blueprint

-Using a Blueprint, I organized interview content to highlight pain points and emotional shifts for stroke patients, families, and doctors at different stages.
-Color-coded avatars represent different groups: younger patients (yellow), older patients (pink), doctors (green), and caregivers (blue).
+Using a Blueprint, I organized interview content to highlight pain points and emotional shifts for stroke patients, families, and doctors.
+Color-coded avatars represent: younger patients (yellow), older patients (pink), doctors (green), and caregivers (blue).

 Blueprint and Pain Points